 - Differentiate between “phenotypic expression” and “gene expression”

-- Know and use the terminology for different patterns of inheritance including, incomplete dominance, co-dominance, quantitative traits, multiple allelism, polygenic inheritance, and gene by environment interactions
+- Know and use the terminology for, and recognize examples of, different patterns of inheritance including: incomplete dominance, co-dominance, quantitative traits, multiple allelism, polygenic inheritance, and gene by environment interactions

 - Predict genotypes, phenotypes, and phenotypic ratios for non-dominant/recessive modes of inheritance, including incomplete dominance and co-dominance

 - Recognize that dominant/recessive and simple Mendelian patterns of inheritance are rare, and that genes act in concert with other genes and the environment to determine traits (including incomplete dominance, co-dominance, quantitative traits, gene-by-gene, and gene by environment interactions, among others)